 Our RAP Working Group (WG) provides broad representation from across the organisation, including Aboriginal and non-Aboriginal staff; senior management and frontline staff; and metropolitan and regional representation.
 Ngala has identified the need to nominate a dedicated Access and Inclusion Champion who has oversight of the development of the RAP and its implementation.
-This position is currently held by the Director of Regional Services.
+This position is currently held by the Executive Manager Operations.

-As at March 2019, the RAP WG consists of: Jenny Allen (Executive Director Operations); Cherie Sibosado (Program Manager, Gascoyne); Natalie Kickett (Team Leader, Ngalang Moort Ngalang Kurlangah); Kay Mongoo (Coordinator, Remote School Attendance Strategy); Jacqueline Taylor (Aboriginal Project Officer, Parents and Learning); Bonnie Ryder (HIPPY Midland Home Tutor); Juanita Dupont (Family Support Worker); Kirsty Chambers (Centre Coordinator, Early Learning and Development Services, Kensington); Paula Paul (People & Culture Manager); Cherilyn McMeekin (Project Officer); and Yvonne Tessensohn (Brand and Marketing Manager).
+Ngala thanks the members of our Aboriginal Action Advisory Group for their wisdom and guidance in developing our RAP.
+As at March 2019, the RAP WG consists of: Jenny Allen (Executive Manager Operations); Cherie Sibosado (Program Manager, Gascoyne); Natalie Kickett (Team Leader, Ngalang Moort Ngalang Kurlangah); Kay Mongoo (Coordinator, Remote School Attendance Strategy); Jacqueline Taylor (Aboriginal Project Officer, Parents and Learning); Bonnie Ryder (HIPPY Midland Home Tutor); Juanita Dupont (Family Support Worker); Kirsty Chambers (Centre Coordinator, Early Learning and Development Services, Kensington); Paula Paul (People & Culture Manager); Cherilyn McMeekin (Project Officer); and Yvonne Tessensohn (Brand and Marketing Manager).